DroneBridge/ESP32/README.md

 ### Compile
  You will need the Espressif SDK: esp-idf + toolchain.
 Check out their website for more info and on how to set it up.
- The code is written in pure C using the esp-idf (no arduino libs).
+ The code is written in pure C using the esp-idf (no Arduino libs).

  **This project supports the v5.1.2 of ESP-IDF**
  Compile and flash by running: `idf.py build`, `idf.py flash`

-The webinterface builds using the command `idf.py frontend`.
+The web interface is built using the command `idf.py frontend`.
 This is done automatically when compiling the entire project using `idf.py build`.
-The frontend is build to `build/frontend`.
+The frontend is built to `build/frontend`.
 Alternatively, the frontend can be built using `npm install && npm i -D shx && npm run build` within `/frontend/`, then manually copy the content of `/frontend/build` to `/build/frontend`

  ### API
-The webinterface communicates with a REST:API on the ESP32.
-You can use that API to set configurations not selectable via the web-interface (e.g. baud rate).
+The web interface communicates with a REST: API on the ESP32.
+You can use that API to set configurations not selectable via the web interface (e.g. baud rate).
 It also allows you to easily integrate DroneBridge for ESP32.

 #### Request settings